 August also has two birth flowers – the vibrant multicolored gladiolus and the deep crimson poppy.
 The gladiolus flower is said to represent generosity, strength of character, and deep sincerity.
 The poppy flower couldn’t be more different though, as it is a sign of imagination, eternal sleep, and oblivion!

 There are some pretty fascinating holidays spread throughout August which are celebrated in different parts of the world.
-On the 1st of August we have World Scout Scarf Day, as well as the Official Birthday and Coronation of the King of Tonga (try saying that in one go!).
+On August 1st, we have World Scout Scarf Day, as well as the Official Birthday and Coronation of the King of Tonga (try saying that in one go!).
 August 5th is National Underwear Day (US), August 11th is Mountain Day (Japan), August 16th is National Rum Day (US) and August 20th is World Mosquito Day.
 What a month!

 Unlike most other months, August has just one birthstone – peridot.
 One of the lesser-known gems, peridots come in shades from grass-green to a more earthy olive hue.
 They’re quite a unique gem, really, and quite rare as they can only be found from two very different sources – they can be formed deep in the earth and expelled to the surface along with lava, and they can be found in meteorites!
 It is claimed that peridots have healing powers and can protect the bearer from evil.